DaveMcMa/hpe-dev-portal/content/blog/enhancing-healthcare-with-hpe-private-cloud-ai.md

 * Model Serving/Inference
 * Model Observability

-Since the prototype TriageAI application was built solely with
+Since the prototype TriageAI application was built solely with  .... let me talk you through the process of developing this application from scratch ....